Joseph-Heetel/BlazorChat/Documentation/clientsidecaching.md

 * After fetching the current state from the server, the cache service is updated and resynced
 * Since total local storage data size is limited to < 5MB (depending on browser and browser settings) a maximum of items is enforced.

+The caches main benefit is enabling some operation when the user starts the application offline.

 Local Storage access requires the Browser Api.
 Normally this can only be accessed via Javascript interop, but a Nuget package conveniently wrapping this exists: [Blazored.LocalStorage](https://www.nuget.org/packages/Blazored.LocalStorage/).

 The cache implementation is quite simplistic and has some drawbacks and shortcuts